Mendocino

 Coastal Victorian Homes & Saltbox Cottages

-During this period, immigrants, particularly from New England, migrated to the area, building the town in a distinct architectural style resembling villages from the northeastern U.S., with Victorian-era homes and saltbox cottages.
-This gave Mendocino its distinctive look, which remains a key feature today.
+During this time, immigrants, especially from New England, arrived and built the town in a distinctive architectural style reminiscent of northeastern U.S. villages, with Victorian-era homes and saltbox cottages.
+This unique architectural charm remains a defining feature of Mendocino to this day.
 Parks Guide.

 Video: The broader Mendocino area and history.